sketchplugins/plugin-directory/README.md

 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
-- [FindSlice](https://github.com/atomkirk/find-slice-sketch-plugin), by Adam Kirk: List all exportable layers/slices and navigate to selection.
 - [Fitter Sketch Plugin](https://github.com/pberrecloth/fitter-sketch-plugin), by Peter Berrecloth: Fit layer to artboard width, height or both
 - [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.